tekknolagi/tekknolagi.github.com/_posts/2025-11-10-compiler-effects.md

 * where might this instruction write?
 * where does this instruction borrow its input from?
-* do these two instructions write destinations overlap?
+* do these two instructions' write destinations overlap?

 and more.